 Coriander seeds are plump and brown

-in colour, have a hollow cavity which bears essential oils that lend to the flavour of the dishes when used in cooking.
-They are harvested when the plant turns brown and its leaves start to dry and fall.
+in colour, have a hollow cavity which contains essential oils that lend to the flavour of the dishes when used in cooking.
+They are harvested when the plant turns brown, and its leaves start to dry and fall.
 Immature seeds are light green in colour and taste quite bitter.
-Apart from being a popular spice for many dishes coriander seeds are also known for their health benefits such as digestion, Coriander seeds have anti-oxidant properties and dietary fibre that advance the healthy working of the liver and facilitate bowel moments.
-In the event that you experience some indigestion, try and add coriander seeds in your diet and see if it helps.
+Apart from being a popular spice for many dishes, coriander seeds are also known for their health benefits, such as digestion.
+Coriander seeds have antioxidant properties and dietary fibre that advance the healthy working of the liver and facilitate bowel moments.
+If you experience some indigestion, try adding coriander seeds to your diet and see if it helps.

-Black pepper is most commonly used as a seasoning or crust that adds a robust spice to foods such as meats, eggs, salads, fries, soups and more.
+Black pepper is most commonly used as a seasoning or crust that adds a robust spice to meats, eggs, salads, fries, soups and more.

 Bay laurel (Laurus nobilis, Lauraceae).
 Fresh or dried bay leaves are used in cooking for their distinctive flavour and fragrance.

-I usually get Garam masala mix packet , which has all the ingredients needed.
-I also get few separately as some packets don’t have all the above.
-The masala will still be fine but I like to add if any missing.
+I usually get a Garam masala mix packet, which has all the ingredients needed.
+I also get a few separately as some packages don’t have all the above.
+The Masala will still be fine, but I like to add if any is missing.
 The Packet is very reasonably priced.
 220g for £2.29.

 Grind half the ingredients and use the rest for Pillou.
 Recipe for pillou to follow.

-Dry Roast all the ingredients in a pan. just for 1 min.
-The aroma is awesome.
-I love having these aromas in the kitchen as it a statement of freshness.
+Dry Roast all the ingredients in a pan.
+Just for 1 min.
+The aroma is incredible.
+I love having these aromas in the kitchen as it is a statement of freshness.

 Put all the ingredients in a grinder and grind till it’s powder.